milenakulasek/cedR/README.md

 -   **Automated multiple comparison tests**: No need to stress about which test to use.
 -   **Quick output**: Get your results into a .csv file with just one line of code.
--   **Convenient reports**: Generate summary statistics and output files in a jiffy.
+-   **Convenient reports**: Generate summary statistics and output files.
 -   **Bar graphs** with standard error bars and CLD letters for clear visual representation.

 ------------------------------------------------------------------------